basedhound/ai-teaching_app_next/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Build and deploy Converso—your AI-powered learning companion platform—using Next.js, Vapi, and Clerk.
-Empower users to create bespoke, voice-driven courses (“Companions”), run real-time conversational lessons with low-latency voice powered by Vapi, and track learner progress—all behind a secure, subscription-based gateway powered by Clerk.
+Empower users to create bespoke, voice-driven courses (“Companions”), run real-time conversational lessons with low-latency voice powered by Vapi, and manage billing and authentication through a secure, subscription-based system powered by Clerk.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.